hemilabs/heminetwork/localnode/NODE_RUNNING.md

 There are four different docker profiles you can choose from, depending on your use case and trust tolerance.

 > [!TIP]
-> This docker profile setting is independent from the [Node Synchronization Type](#node-synchronization-type) which
+> The Docker profile setting is independent of the [Node Synchronization Type](#node-synchronization-type), which
-> determines how the `op-geth` instance performs it's one-time **initial** sync regardless of the stack setup.
+> determines how the `op-geth` instance performs its one-time **initial** sync regardless of the stack setup.
 Any of
-> the
-> profiles that include an op-geth instance can be configured with either of the initial synchronization types.
+> the profiles that include an op-geth instance can be configured to use either of the initial synchronization types.

 The following table provides details on which components are run locally as part of each profile: